 Our asset acquisition strategy may evolve in light of existing market conditions and investment opportunities, and this evolution may involve additional risks depending upon the nature of the assets we target and our ability to finance such assets on a short or long-term basis.
-Opportunities that present unattractive risk-retum profiles relative to other available opportunities under particular market conditions may become relatively attractive under changed market conditions and changes in market conditions may therefore result in changes in the assets we target.
+Opportunities that present unattractive risk-return profiles relative to other available opportunities under particular market conditions may become relatively attractive under changed market conditions and changes in market conditions may therefore result in changes in the assets we target.
 Decisions to make acquisitions in new asset categories present risks that may be difficult for us to adequately assess and could therefore reduce or eliminate our ability to pay dividends on our common shares or have adverse effects on our liquidity or financial condition.
 A change in our asset acquisition strategy may also increase our exposure to interest rate, foreign currency or credit market fluctuations.
-In addition, a change in our asset acquisition strategy may increase our use of non-match-funded assets the risks inherent in new asset categories or the financing risks associated with such assets could adversely affect our results of operations and our financial condition.
+In addition, a change in our asset acquisition strategy may increase our use of non-match-funded financing, increase the guarantee obligations we agree to incur or increase the number of transactions we enter into with affiliates.
+Our failure to accurately assess the risks inherent in new asset categories or the financing risks associated with such assets could adversely affect our results of operations and our financial condition.
 For more information about our strategy, see "Business-Asset Acquisition Process."